Hugo-Roy/metal-addict-back-end/README.md

 #### query parameters

 "cityName", "venueName", "countryId", "year" and "p" (for pagination).
-They can be empty in the url and no particuliar order is required.
+They can be empty in the url and no particular order is required.

 #### request URL example